 My goal while serving as a Board Member is to take an active role in maintaining and improving the community that all of us have created, while keeping down costs.
 Considering that our community is turning 40, it is most important to keep up the condition of our investments and maintain our property values, which are considerably higher than other parts of Spring Valley.
 I am eagerly learning the business side of our Association.

-Secretary Chris Magill - My parents moved to this area in 1969 and I’ve grown up here.
+Treasurer Chris Magill - My parents moved to this area in 1969 and I’ve grown up here.
 I’ve rented here in 1990 and bought in 1995 and have taken a personal interest in our RSDA community and surrounding area of Casa de Oro.

 Our little community of 832 diverse homes has been a wonderful place to live.
 I’ve attended a majority of the meetings since 2010.
 I’m confident I can serve my neighbors of all classes with a “fair and reasonable” thought process and will be courteous not only to my fellow directors but also those who address the Board.